AISViz/AISdb/readme.rst

 📢 What is AIS Data?
 ------------------------

 Automatic Identification System (AIS) messages are critical data packets transmitted by vessels and AIS base stations to communicate essential navigational and identification information across the maritime domain.
 These messages play a significant role in facilitating a safe and efficient flow of marine traffic by ensuring that vessels within proximity know each other's presence, course, and navigational intentions.
-By providing this vital information, AIS messages are instrumental in enhancing maritime safety, improving navigation efficiency, and strengthening ocean safety.

 ➰ Structured Data Exchange
 =====